kartoza/docker-mapproxy/README.md

 docker run --name "mapproxy" -p 8080:8080 -d -t kartoza/mapproxy
 ```

-Typically you will want to mount the mapproxy volume, otherwise you won't be
+Typically, you will want to mount the mapproxy volume, otherwise you won't be
 able to edit the configs:

 ```